microsoft/Qcodes/specs/DataSet.rst

 Terminology
 ================

+Metadata
+    Many items in this spec have metadata associated with them.
+    In all cases, we expect metadata to be represented as a dictionary with string keys.
+    While the values are arbitrary and up to the user, in many cases we expect metadata to be nested, string-keyed dictionaries with scalars (strings or numbers) as the final values.
+    In some cases, we specify particular keys or paths in the metadata that other QCoDeS components may rely on.

 Parameter
     A logically-single value input to or produced by a measurement.
     A parameter need not be a scalar, but can be an array or a tuple or an array of tuples, etc.